You got the invitation for your friends' wedding and found the perfect wedding gift when suddenly it hits you. What are you going to wear?

 Where is the wedding set?
-If the ceremony will be held outdoors avoid anything that will get caught in the wind.
-You won't want a battle of wills between the wind and your modesty!
+If the ceremony will be held outdoors, avoid anything that will get caught in the wind.
 Avoid high heels that will sink into sand and grass.
 If it's being held in a hot location, avoid a heavy suit and dark colors and go with linens to help you keep your cool.
 Will it take place indoors at a swanky country club or restaurant?
 Make your outfit slightly more tailored and dressy.

 - A pretty floral dress

 - A beautiful hat that coordinates with your outfit